Chapter 2. Before migrating

 2.1.2.1.
 From Maistra to Istio

 OpenShift Service Mesh 1 and 2 were based on Istio, and included additional functionality that was maintained as part of the midstream Maistra project, but not part of the upstream Istio project.
-While this provided extra features to OpenShift Service Mesh users, the effort to maintain Maistra meant that OpenShift Service Mesh 2 was usually several releases behind Istio, and did not support major features like multi-cluster deployment.
+While this provided extra features to OpenShift Service Mesh users, the effort to support Maistra meant that OpenShift Service Mesh 2 was usually several releases behind Istio, and did not support major features such as multi-cluster deployment.
 Since the release of OpenShift Service Mesh 1 and 2, Istio has matured to cover most of the use cases addressed by Maistra.

 Basing OpenShift Service Mesh 3 directly on Istio ensures that OpenShift Service Mesh 3 supports users on the latest stable Istio features while Red Hat contributes directly to the Istio community on behalf of its customers.